So you are finally ready to start building a successful Pinterest marketing strategy?

 In spring 2020, Pinterest made it clear that we should focus our efforts on creating fresh, inspiring pins instead of repinning old content to our boards time after time.

-It’s a no-brainer that pinners love to see fresh content from us.
+I know there’s been a lot of confusion around this topic.
+But really, it’s a no-brainer that pinners love to see fresh content from us.

 So, what’s “fresh” content then?